-All those aged 40 and over can now book their vaccination through the NHS booking service.
+All those aged 18 or over can book their vaccination through the NHS booking service.
 You can also call 119 free of charge, anytime between 7am and 11pm seven days a week.

 How long between my first and second dose of the vaccine?